tedkim97/tedkim97.github.io/_posts/2020-02-17-webscraping.md

 5. Save the structured data

 ### Psuedocode template
-With some minor tweaks this could should work for simple sites
+With some minor tweaks this could should work for simple sites. [insert joke about how Python is pseudocode]

 ```python
 import requests
 from bs4 import BeautifulSoup